outermedia/solr-fusion/src/main/doc/user-guide.md

     value to be converted
 * __searchServerConfig__ - the Solr server specific configuration of the SolrFusion schema (org.outermedia.solrfusion.configuration.SearchServerConfig)
     for which a query is mapped or a response is mapped
-* __facetWordCount__ - is a java.util.List<java.lang.Integer> which represent the number of word occurrences in facets;
+* __facetDocCount__ - is a java.util.List<java.lang.Integer> which represent the number of word occurrences in facets;
     Note: Facets of a Solr response are internally combined into one SolrFusion Document in order to be able to apply the mapping rules.
 * __docFieldTerm__ - a org.outermedia.solrfusion.mapper.Term which contains the values being mapped
 * __fusionRequest__ - the data of the current SolrFusion request (org.outermedia.solrfusion.FusionRequest)
-* __mapFacetValue__ - whether the values being mapped belong to a facet (java.lang.Boolean); if true a ScriptType has to adjust the __facetWordCount__ when either the order or number of the values beeing mapped is changed.
+* __mapFacetValue__ - whether the values being mapped belong to a facet (java.lang.Boolean); if true a ScriptType has to adjust the __facetDocCount__ when either the order or number of the values beeing mapped is changed.
 * __mapHighlightValue__ - signals whether a highlight value is mapped
 * __queryTarget__ - an enumeration value of: "all", "filter-query", "query" or "highlight-query".
 If unset the current ScriptType's invocation is not working on a query part.